keebio/keebio-docs/docs/quefrency-build-guide.md

 ![](assets/images/quefrency/9GeXjZC.jpg)

+## Solder Pro Micros

 Place the Pro Micro on the header pins.
 Match the PM pinouts to the pinouts on the PCB.

-Don't install it backwards, it may damage the pro micro.
+Don't install it backwards, it won't work that way, and there's no software solution to fix that.

 ![](assets/images/quefrency/AFBcIes.jpg)

 Trim down the pins with a flush cutter after it's soldered, then repeat on the other half.

+Not shown in these pictures, but add electrical tape or Kapton tape on top of the Pro Micros and TRRS jacks to prevent the metal portions of them from touching the bottom plate.

+## Assemble case

 ![](assets/images/quefrency/nwlfdoH.jpg)